nbe95/home-office-light/README.md

 These 4 little membrane keys directly control the state of the Home Office Indicator.
 They trigger the attached Arduino to send a state request to the Raspberry Pi controlling the light instance.
+(Again, this is unfortunately the only photo I've got.)

 ![!Remote](doc/remote.jpg)